Fact or Fiction: Verifying Scientific Claims: Model implementation details

 \subsection{Training the \componentthree module}

 We adopt similar settings as we used for the \componenttwo module and only change the learning rate to 1e-5 for the transformer base and 1e-4 for the linear layer for models trained on \ours, \fever, and \snopes.
+When training on claim / cited abstract pairs labeled \notenough, we use the $k$ sentences in the abstract with greatest similarity to the claim as rationales (\S\ref{sec:baselines}). $k$ is sampled from $\{0, 1\}$ with uniform probability.